A00254944/agile-assignment-1/README.md

 User Story
 ________________
 as a user
-I want to read 3 number
-so I can see the value of them multiplyed and printed on screen
+I want to read 3 numbers, so I can see the value of them multiplied and printed on screen<br>
+- Acceptance criteria:<br>
+Read in 3 numbers.<br>
+print on the console the answer of the 3 numbers multiplied.